pdfsquid/api-docs/source/includes/_introduction.md

 - support for basic auth
 - custom PDF metadata
 - PDF encryption and permissions management
-- asynchronous requests for massive conversion
+- asynchronous requests for massive conversions
+- upload done conversions to specified cloud bucket (S3, GCS)
+- manage user access permissions to dashboard
+- create projects

+In the following sections you will learn how to set up account, add new API access, cloud storage bucket, new user accesses and debug your integration.